When you need multiple rounds of IV treatment for cancer or a blood disorder, your doctor may suggest having a port implanted for reliable IV access.

-A mediport consists of rubber tubing, a catheter, connecting the portal to a vein underneath the skin.
-The port allows your medical team to inject drugs, provide blood transfusions, and take blood through a silicone bubble.
-With it in place, you won’t need to get an IV every time you need a medical treatment or blood draw.
+A port consists of a small box that is placed completely under the skin with tubing that runs over your collar bone and goes into a large vein that runs to your heart.
+The port allows your medical team to inject medications, provide blood transfusions, and draw blood by accessing the silicone septum on the box with a needle.
+With it in place, you will not need to get an IV in your arm every time you need medical treatment or a blood draw.

-Dr. Kasthuri surgically implants the port beneath the clavicle bone or on the arm.
-Since the entire port is underneath the skin, it doesn’t require any special care or restrictions from swimming or bathing.
+Dr. Kasthuri surgically implants the port beneath the skin typically on the right side of your chest.
+Since the entire port is underneath the skin, it does not require any special care or restrictions once you have healed from the initial placement.

 If you need a port placed, contact Dr. Kasthuri at Northwest Endovascular Surgery for an appointment online or over the phone.

 Northwest Endovascular Surgery

 Interventional Radiologist & Endovascular Surgeon located in Benton County, Richland, WA

 “I would highly recommend this Dr. Kasthuri., he is one of the most caring and the most skilled doctors I know. “